Gdoc/Admin

 How much tax revenue do countries collect today?

-The visualization shows a map of total tax revenues.
-These estimates comes from the International Centre for Tax and Development, and are expressed as a share of GDP.
+The visualization shows a map of total tax revenues, expressed as a share of GDP.

-As we can see from the most recent data, at one extreme of the spectrum we have countries such as Cuba, France, Denmark, Norway and Sweden, where total tax revenues are higher than 30%.
-And at the other extreme, we have countries such as Libya and Saudi Arabia, where taxes account for less than 2% of national income.
+As we can see from the most recent data, at one extreme of the spectrum we have countries where total tax revenues are higher than 40%.
+At the other extreme, we have countries where taxes account for only a few percent of national income.

 More generally, this map shows that there is a clear correlation between GDP and tax revenues – richer countries tend to collect through taxes a much larger share of their domestic production.
 This is a remark that we address in more detail in the following sections.

-The time series show that most high income countries have had relatively stable levels of tax revenues in the last decade; while trends and patterns are less clear across the developing world.
-In many cases, especially among upper-middle income countries, tax revenues have been going up consistently.
-The case of Turkey stands out: in 1980 it collected about 13.5% of GDP in taxes (about half of the US), yet by 2001 it had nearly doubled tax revenues – almost catching up with the US.
+The time series shows that most high-income countries have had relatively stable levels of tax revenues in the last decade; while trends and patterns are less clear across the developing world.
+In some cases, tax revenues have been going up consistently.

-In any case, despite specific cases such as Turkey, differences today remain large and there is no clear evidence of global convergence.
+In any case, differences today remain large and there is no clear evidence of global convergence.
 In many developing countries levels are very low and trends have not been persistently going up by a significant margin.

 How do developing and developed countries compare in terms of tax revenue?